gdepeute/dae.notes/cust.palantir.md

 - Chad was in the CIA for a couple decades
 - "Dynamic Risk Library" - SW tool to enable clients to increase revenue (decrease losses), to yield strategic insights
 - Sold as annual subscription license per user
-- Custom Analytic Products (current and historic)
+- Custom Analytic Products (current and historic) - user initiated
+  - Will plan to use GPT-4 but trained with different data
-- Emerging Risk Products (future focused)
+- Emerging Risk Products (future focused) - system initiated
 - Going to include Bloomberg Data
 - And CIA Playbook
 - Meritime Shipping Data